Dosage Form: tablet

 Butalbital and Acetaminophen Dosage and Administration

-> Butalbital and Acetaminophen Tablets: One or two tablets every four hours.
-Total daily dosage should not exceed 6 tablets.
+Oral: One to two tablets every four hours as needed.
+Total daily dosage should not exceed six tablets.

-> Extended and repeated use of this product is not recommended because of the potential for physical dependence.
+Extended and repeated use of Butalbital and Acetaminophen tablets is not recommended because of the potential for physical dependence.

-> How is Butalbital and Acetaminophen Supplied
+How is Butalbital and Acetaminophen Supplied

 Butalbital and Acetaminophen tablets, each tablet of which contains butalbital 50 mg and acetaminophen 325 mg, are supplied in bottles of 100 tablets.
 Tablets are uncoated, white, capsule-shaped and are debossed “A/255”.